2017 UpdateEconologica.org

 visible for extra safety

-out of the brake levers, and snagging by the levers and handlebar ends are
+the brake levers, and snagging by the levers and handlebar ends are all

 Besides locking at forward rake, one can crouch by holding the